Immune response, Mechanisms of Acquired (Specific or adaptive) immunity and Memory cells

 Humoral immunity is the immune response through which the B-lymphocytes defend the body against antigens of pathogens (like bacteria and viruses) and toxins that are present in the body fluids (blood plasma and lymph) by producing antibodies.

 Attachment of B-lymphocytes with antigens:

-- When a pathogen enters the body carrying on its surface a specific antigen, the B-lymphocyte recognize this antigen and attaches to it by using the immune receptors that present on its surface.
+- When a pathogen enters the body carrying on its surface a specific antigen, the B-lymphocyte recognizes this antigen and attaches to it by using the immune receptors that are present on its surface.

 - The antigen binds with a protein in the B-lymphocytes that called “Major Histocompatibility Complex (MHC)”.

 - Then, the complex resulting from the binding between the antigen and MHC protein transfers to the surface of B-lymphocytes, B-lymphocytes are very specific, as each of them can respond to a single specific antigen.

 - At the same time, the macrophages engulf the antigen and digest it by their lysosomal enzymes into fragments.